Zaryn-Ooi/E-commerce-Shipping-Data_Data-Analysis-by-R/README.md

 Analysis:

-From the bar chart, we can identify that most product did not reached on time.
+From the bar chart, we can identify that most products did not reached on time.
 This barchart also shows that most customers who received their product on time are customers who gave good ratings.
-However, most customers who did not received their product on time are also customers who gave good ratings.
+That being said, most customers who did not received their product on time are also those who gave good ratings.
 Hence, this reveals that there is no correlation between customer ratings and product reached on time.

 ### 2) Relation Between Customer Care Calls over Cost of The Product

 To identify the relationship between Customer Care Calls and Cost of Product, I will create a new summarized table with the `summarise()` and `case_when()` function where I will classify the Cost of the Product into more easily interpretable categories for the analysis.

 ```{r}
 min(Train$Cost_of_the_Product)